 -

-It may help modulate the body’s stress response
+It may support the body’s normal stress response

 -

-That’s why we included it in MOB’s formula, not as a gimmick, but as a science-backed way to support mental clarity and resilience when life and training get demanding.
+That’s why we included it in MOB’s formula - to support mental clarity and balance when life and training get demanding.

 Conclusion